Dermatology for Pediatric Patients

 Pediatric Urology Services

 Urology is concerned with the study, diagnosis, and treatment of diseases of the urinary tract in females and of the male genitourinary tract.
-Our physicians are capable of the medical management of disorders such as kidney stones, recurrent bladder infections, or impotence.
+Our physicians are capable of the medical management of disorders such as kidney stones and recurrent bladder infections.

 Fully aware of the sensitive nature of urogenital disorders, our physicians exercise great care before recommending surgical procedures and offer minimally invasive and robotic solutions to treatment of prostate cancer and prostatic enlargement (BPH).